Fable3/CarND-Path-Planning-Project/README.md

 The default implementation overcomes this issue by jumping through the gap, so the "s" function is not continuous.
 I've implemented a different approach, where the Frenet coordinate system is centered on the ego vehicle, and the "s" coordinate is continuous, but it's not precise for far objects.

 For trajectory generation, I use the spline library.
-Only 3 points is used from the previous trajectory, expanded backwards lineraly for 3 meters to make it smoother.
+Only 3 points are used from the previous trajectory, expanded backwards lineraly for 3 meters to make it smoother.
 Forward direction I add points which are on the target lane centerline.

 The speed is controlled by surrounding cars of the environmental model, referenced as "sensor fusion".
 The trajectory planner receives a target speed and a time to reach that speed.

 Lane change is determined by a scoring function, it's based on closest car distance, lane distance, and speed of traffic.
-Some lanes may blocked by cars, even fast approaching ones or slow cars ahead.
+Some lanes may be blocked by cars, even fast approaching ones or slow cars ahead.

 ### Trajectory Calculation Steps